blacklightpy/vaultofknowledge/CIE 1931 RGB Colour Space.md

-This colour model tries to mimic the colours percieved by the human eye
+This colour model tries to mimic the colours percieved by the human eye using RGB [[Tristimulus]] values.